calebheinzman/Software-Engineering-Testing/README.md

 There are two json files with all the user and course information.
 This information would typically be stored in an actual database but were stored in "Data/users.json" and "Data/courses.json" to help simplify this assignment.

+### Restore Data
+Everytime you modify the code, the data will be changed.
+Run RestoreData.py to restore the json files to the original dataset.

 ### System
 This is the main class which is used to manage the entire software.
 Below this class has "if '__name__' == '__main__':" statement which contains the first lines run in a python program.